scyfris/cognitive_rpg/obsidian/Scripts/Pilot (Chapter 1)/Scene 4.md

 	**Sera:** Like I said, you're welcome to join.
 	**Result:** Sera loves that response.

-**Sera:** If you're interested in joining me, feel free to find me for lunch.
+**Sera:** If you're interested in joining me, feel free to find me after work.

 ***Sera walks out of the meeting room.***